joeyism/MegaFusion/README.md

 ## News
 - [2024.11] After finishing other paper submissions, we finally release the MegaFusion code.
 - [2024.10] MegaFusion has been accepted to WACV 2025.
-- [2024.9] A new version of the paper has been updated.
-Please check out our latest version paper for further technical details, evaluations, and visualizations.
+- [2024.9] A new version of the paper has been updated..
-- [2024.8] Our pre-print paper is released on arXiv, we are working on releasing our code and will open-source it shortly.
+- [2024.8] Our pre-print paper is released on arXiv.

 ## Requirements
 - Python >= 3.8 (Recommend to use [Anaconda](https://www.anaconda.com/download/#linux) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html))